cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.0.1 =
+Added form tags to the allowed HTML keys using the wp_kses_allowed_html function as they had been removed in the WP 5.01 release.
+This solves the "A variable mismatch has been detected" error.

 = 4.0.0 =
 Fixed another issue with cached prices ending up in product feeds.